Ethiopian troops push for regional capital, rebels promise 'hell'

-ADDIS ABABA (Reuters) - Ethiopia predicted swift victory but defiant northern rebels promised them “hell” on Wednesday in a two-week war threatening the vast country’s unity and further destabilising the Horn of Africa.
+ADDIS ABABA (Reuters) - Ethiopia predicted swift victory but northern rebels promised them “hell” on Wednesday in a two-week war threatening the vast nation’s unity and further destabilising the Horn of Africa.

-The war has killed hundreds, sent 30,000 refugees into Sudan, and called into question whether Africa’s youngest leader can hold together his nation’s myriad fractious ethnic groups.
+The war has killed hundreds, sent 30,000 refugees into Sudan, and called into question whether Africa’s youngest leader can hold together Ethiopia’s myriad fractious ethnic groups.

-Ignoring international appeals for talks, Prime Minister Abiy Ahmed’s government says its forces are marching on Tigray’s capital Mekelle and will soon triumph over the Tigray People’s Liberation Front (TPLF), which he accuses of revolt.
+Rebuffing appeals for talks, Prime Minister Abiy Ahmed’s government says its forces are marching on Tigray’s capital Mekelle and will soon triumph over the local ruling Tigray People’s Liberation Front (TPLF), which he accuses of revolt.

-The rebels say they have captured tanks and artillery in a string of victories despite being massively outnumbered.
+The rebels say they have captured tanks and artillery and held off the offensive despite being massively outnumbered.

-“Tigray is now a hell to its enemies ...
-The people of Tigray will never kneel,” they said in a statement.
+“Tigray is now a hell to its enemies,” they said in a statement.

 The TPLF says Abiy, their ex-military comrade and one-time political partner, has removed Tigrayans from senior security and government posts since he took office in 2018 and now wants to dominate them completely.